 As new marketing studies have been conducted, the idea that a prospect or lead needs to be nurtured has only been further proven.
 One lead management study, in particular, found that a sales rep needs to make contact at least six times before giving up on that potential lead.
 Another study came to a similar conclusion mentioning that it takes an average of eight touches (contact with the person) to see a conversion of some kind.

 This means that having a sales funnel is not just a worthwhile investment but also probably the only way your business is going to make more money and bring in more leads.
 You can use any sales funnel building softwares to build similar funnels.
-To better understand what exactly a sales funnel is and figure out which one could potentially work for your business, these are a few examples of companies that have got it right-
+To better understand what exactly a good sales funnel is and figure out which one could potentially work for your business, these are a few examples of companies that have got it right-

 Netflix puts their money where their mouth is by offering a 30 day free trial of their streaming services.
 This sales funnel works particularly well for subscription-based models since most people do not want to sign up for a monthly charge when they do not know what they are getting out of it.

 This entire sales funnel works on the idea of giving people the ability to test-run the software before they sign up.
-Here is a breakdown of the sales funnel.
+Here is a breakdown a basic sales funnel.